tomzelinsky/tomzelinsky/README.md

 # 👋 Hi, I'm Tom – the guy with the camera

-📍 Based in Cardiff, South Wales
+📍 Based in Cardiff, South Wales, UK 🇬🇧
 📸 I photograph weddings that feel more like stories than photoshoots
 🎪 From tiny pub elopements to festival fields – I’m in, as long as it’s real